Vietnamese people in Singapore

 Vietnamese people in Singapore are about 0.3% of the country's population, with about 15,000 residents at least in presence.
 The Vietnamese community of Singapore largely includes food and restaurant servicepeople, and school/university students.
-Initial waves of Vietnamese immigrants and migrants were mainly refugees from South Vietnam during the early aftermath or end of the Vietnam War.
+Initial waves of Vietnamese immigrants and migrants were mainly refugees fleeing the collapse of South Vietnam, in the aftermath of the Vietnam War's conclusion in 1975.

 Refugee migration

 During the Vietnam War, Singapore became one of the main transit points for Vietnamese refugees, hosting 32,457 Vietnamese refugees from 1978 to 1996 alone.
 5,000 settled during the first set of waves throughout the late 1970s.
 Despite this, the Government of Singapore refused to accept refugees, resulting in a policy code-named Operation Thunderstorm.
 In 1996, the country's only refugee camp (located in Hawkins Road Sembawang), a former military barracks outpost, was closed by authorities after two decades of running, and the refugees repatriated to Vietnam at the request of the UNHCR.

 Prior to significant waves of immigration or refugee migration in the late 1970s, there was an attempt of singular mass migration via plane holding South Vietnamese refugees in 1975.
-On April 4, a C-130 plane was seized in Vietnam by four South Vietnam Air Force majors, and 52 Vietnamese refugees joined.
-The plane was discovered in Singapore, the plane was impounded, and its passengers were later arrested.
+On April 4, a C-130 transport plane was commandeered by four South Vietnam Air Force majors and 52 Vietnamese refugees.
+The plane was flown from South Vietnam to Singapore, where the pilots requested permission to land, claiming that they were off-course and running low on fuel.
+Singaporean authorities impounded the plane, and arrested its passengers as illegal immigrants pending repatriation.